Aterlone/th.com/content/posts/ShaiHuludDetector.md

 ## Takeaway

 We really need small and simple scripts in our gh directories which scan for malicious packages.
-It's quick to make and can prevent a lot of chaos... this is to you CEO's LOW COST FOR PRODUCT PROTECTION.
+It's quick to make and can prevent a lot of chaos... this is to you
+**CEO's: LOW COST + HIGH SECURITY** :0.

 Anyway, please use my tool or create your own threat detection tools.
 I'd love some PR's which include changes/suggestions to improve my tool. https://github.com/TaneHaines/shai-hulud-detector

 Make sure to star it so more people know about it!